karthikziffer/karthikziffer.github.io/_posts/2019-1-1-gated-graph-sequence-neural-networks.md

 - **Learning a representation of the input graph** is mostly achieved by previous work on *Graph Neural Networks (Scarselli et al., 2009)*. we make several minor adaptations of this framework, including changing it to use modern practices around Recurrent Neural Networks.

-- **Learning representations of the internal state during the process of producing a sequence of outputs** is important because we desire outputs from graphstructured problems that are not solely individual classifications.
+- **Learning representations of the internal state during the process of producing a sequence of outputs** is important because we desire outputs from graph structured problems that are not solely individual classifications.

 - In these cases, the challenge is how to learn features on the graph that encode the partial output sequence that has already been produced (e.g., the path so far if outputting a path) and that still needs to be produced (e.g., the remaining path).
 We will show how the GNN framework can be adapted to these settings, leading to a novel graph-based neural network model that we call Gated Graph Sequence Neural Networks (GGS-NNs).